everest-linux/glacier/README.md

 # Latest News

+6/10/22 > ARM packages may be available soon.
+In the event you wish to install Everest on an ARM device, update `/etc/glacier.conf` accordingly, changing `glacier-pkgs` to `glacier-arm-pkgs`.

 6/8/22 > Basic package integrity checking.
 2.1

 5/31/22 > Added command line parsing and condensed Glacier into a single script.
 2.0